ImpostorKeanu/BruteLoops/README.md

 - Logging (optional) - Log to a file, stderr, or stdout (or multiple) using a standard format.
 Logging is also __optional__, i.e. the developer can log successful authentication in the callback itself if desired.
 - Attack Resumption - Inputs (usernames/passwords) are parsed and imported into a SQLite database, where each username has a `last_password_id` indicating the last password guessed.
 Assuming integrity of the database is maintained between attacks, this allows for attacks to resume where last interrupted.
 - Highly efficient execution (see [Efficient Algorithm](#Efficient-Algorithm))

-# Dependencies

-BruteLoops requires __Python3.7__ and [SQLAlchemy 1.3.0](https://www.sqlalchemy.org/), the latter of which can be obtained via pip and the requirements.txt file in this repository: `python3.7 -m pip install -r requirements.txt`

 # Efficient Algorithm